-Crunchy, sweet honeycomb brittle gets its name from the reaction between baking soda and acidic caramelized sugar, creating light aerated candy with a bubbly structure that looks similar to a honeycomb.
+Crunchy, sweet Honeycomb Brittle Candy gets its name from the reaction between baking soda and acidic caramelized sugar, creating light aerated candy with a bubbly structure that looks similar to a honeycomb.

-I have never seen a candy that goes by so many names honeycomb brittle, honeycomb candy, honeycomb toffee, hokey pokey, sponge candy, seafoam candy, fairy food, and cinder toffee were just a few of the names I found while doing my research.
+I have never seen a candy that goes by so many names honeycomb brittle, honeycomb candy, honeycomb toffee, hokey pokey, sponge candy, sponge toffee, seafoam candy, fairy food, and cinder toffee were just a few of the names I found while doing my research for this honeycomb recipe.

 Sugar: Like most candy recipes this one starts out with white granulated sugar.